-Shows the elapsed time of the file being recorded or played back in hours, minutes, seconds, and tenths.
-The Atime and the time code display can be exchanged if a large time code display is needed.
+Shows the elapsed time of the file being recorded or played back.
+Flashes in playback pause mode.
+In this mode the FF/REW keys will scrub through an open audio file.
 This display can be set to reverse or flash during recording.
 Flashes in playback-pause mode.